ryssbowh/craft-themes/DEVELOPERS.md

 {% scss file "../../assets/src/scss/components/main.scss" with options {style: 'expanded'} %}
 ```

-Note that the options `publicFolder` and `fileName` will have no effect as they will be overridden.
+Note that the compiler options `publicFolder` and `fileName` will have no effect as they will be overridden.

+### Command line

+Use `craft themes/scss/compile theme-handle src-file dest-file` to compile a scss file.